dabana/VuePress-KCJsummercamp/docs/jour2.md

 * Cardboard fishies with magnets attached to them
 * Fishing poles with a magnet attached to the string

-- One Explorer with MicroBit to find the Fish ( sound + light )
+1) One Explorer is sent on the sea (blanket) with his MicroBit to find the Fish.
-- Random sound generator to finds fish or shark
-- One that fishes with a fishing rod
-- The rest of the members sustain the fishing surface
+2) The Fisherman is standing outside the sea (blanket) with the fishing rod.
+3) Other hold the blanket firmly to the ground
+4) The goal is for the Fisherman to catch the fish with the help of the explorer
+5) A sound is generated when a fish is catch.
+There is a sound for the sharks and a sound for real fish.
+If the sound for the shark is heard, everybody has to run for safety.

 Authors: D. Banville and B. Ferragut